5 Ways to Decorate with Eucalyptus this Fall

-One of my favorite ways to decorate during the winter is by using fresh greenery in my home.
-Being greeted by fresh eucalyptus when you walk in the door can instantly put you in a good mood.
-Eucalyptus has a calming effect that smells exceptionally soothing.
-A minimalist home incorporates elements from the earth, and using fresh eucalyptus will brighten up your space.
+One of the easiest ways to transition your home into the holiday seasons is decorating with fresh greenery.
+Being greeted by soothing eucalyptus when you walk in the door can instantly put you in a good mood.
+A minimalist home incorporates elements from the earth, and fresh eucalyptus will instantly brighten up your space.
 Here are 5 ways to decorate with eucalyptus for a minimalist-inspired home.

-The best part is eucalyptus last for weeks!
-Eucalyptus looks just as beautiful when the leaves start to dry.
+The best part is that eucalyptus will last for weeks!
+These leaves look just as beautiful when they start to dry.
 Eucalyptus brings a special element of thoughtfulness that might inspire you to take some extra time for yourself.
-For me, fresh greenery is a little reminder to slow down, light a candle, and make a cup of tea at home at the end of the day.
+For me, fresh greenery is a little reminder to slow down, light a candle, and make a cup of tea at home to end the day.

 1. Hang a small bunch of eucalyptus in your shower.